OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Preliminary

 \subsection{LLM-based Steganography}

-A Large Language Model (LLM) can provide an estimate for the conditional probability distribution for the next token, given the sequence of tokens preceding it \citep{vaswani2017attention,brown2020language,touvron2023llama}.
+An LLM can provide an estimate for the conditional probability distribution for the next token, given the sequence of tokens preceding it \citep{vaswani2017attention,brown2020language,touvron2023llama}.
 To generate a natural language sequence, one can sample the tokens from these distributions in an autoregressive manner.
-We next provide some notation for the rest of the paper.

-Following the work of \cite{nearimperceptibility2020} for LLM-based steganography, we assume that the secret message bit sequence $S$ is already encrypted, before Alice starts to embed it in the stego-text.
-Before encoding, Alice selects an initial prompt text $T_p$, independent of $S$, which typically determines the nature or semantic of the resulting stego-text.
+The secret message bit sequence $S$ in steganography is pre-encrypted with a secret key shared with Bob but hidden from Eve.
+Before encoding, Alice selects an initial prompt text $T_p$, independent of $S$, which determines the nature or semantics of the resulting stego-text.
 To encode $\emS$, Alice uses an encoding function $f(T_p,\emS)$ to produce a sequence of tokens $\underline{x}_{i>0}=(x_1,x_2,x_3,\ldots)$, which is then converted to the corresponding stego-text ${T}_s$ via detokenizing.
 The prompt and the stego-text $(T_p,T_s)$ are sent on the public channel.
 Bob first converts ${T}_s$ into the token form $\underline{x}_{i>0}$, then uses a decoding function $g(\cdot)$ such that $g(T_p,\underline{x}_{i>0}) = \emS$.